Lataro

 Lataro (alternate names: Litaro or Satoshi Island or Pilot Island) is an uninhabited island in Sanma Province of Vanuatu in the Pacific Ocean.

-The Shark Bay language is spoken in the regions surrounding the island.

 Geography

 Lataro lies in Shark Bay off the eastern coast of Espiritu Santo and is flat.
 The highest point of the island is 88 meters above the sea level.
 The island spans 1.9 km from the north to the south and 2.3 km from the east to the west.

 History

-The island has been leased by Anthony Welch since 2007 under a 75-year lease.
+The island has been leased by Anthony Welch, a retired British property investor, since 2007 under a 75-year lease.

-In 2022, Welch announced that he had unofficially renamed the island Satoshi in honor of Satoshi Nakamoto, the inventor of bitcoin and that the island would be turned into a home of bitcoin investors.
+In 2022, a Marshall Islands based DAO (Decentralized Autonomous Organization) headed by Denys Troyak was granted a license to use the island for a Crypto currency based development.
+At the same time, the island was unofficially renamed Satoshi Island in honor of Satoshi Nakamoto, the inventor of bitcoin.
+The island was to be turned into a home for bitcoin investors.

+In July 2025, trading in Satoshi Island digital assets was suspended by the DAO "due to failure to comply with key terms of the land lease".